 - Form Notices revolve around User Profiles, Test Platforms, and Surveys.
 These types of Notices require users to fill out the presented form/questionnaire before proceeding.

 - Content Notices are used for presenting information such as participation guidelines or release information.
 These can be designed to have an interactive aspect, such as requiring a digital signature to proceed, but are typically non-interactive.

 - Notice Macros execute a designated action upon your users, such as adjusting their team, either statically or conditionally.
 The assigned action will take place when the user has navigated through the Notice.

 Once you have decided which resources you would like to appear as Notices for which team(s), it’s time to configure the order in which they’ll appear.
 We call the order in which your users navigate through these mandatory resources the Notice Chain.
-To adjust your Notice Chain, click Community Tools or Project Tools, then on Notices.
+To adjust your Notice Chain, click Community Administraion>Notices for community notices or Management>Notices for project notices.
 From here, you’ll be able to drag and drop your Notices into the desired order.
 You’ll also be able to preview the Notice process for your team(s) to see how their navigation path will flow.
 Additionally, Notice Management is where you’ll create Notice Macros, a powerful automation tool.

 What are Notices used for?